aabbtree77/twinpeekz/README.md

 * Full AST macros.
 They bring a lot of power to deal with [C/C++ bindings](https://github.com/PMunch/futhark), [OpenGL](https://github.com/krux02/opengl-sandbox), [HTML/CSS](https://github.com/treeform/fidget), [async/await](https://github.com/nim-lang/RFCs/issues/304), [sum types](https://github.com/nim-lang/RFCs/issues/525)...
 Though it is much better when some of these tools are inside of a language, like goroutines in Go, or the sum types in Rust.

-* [Concurrency](https://forum.nim-lang.org/t/6756) is a lot better in the specialized ecosystems of [Go](https://github.com/uber-go/cff), Scala, F#, Erlang...
-This is the key area where static non-GC universalism with "one language for everything" [simply breaks](https://www.youtube.com/watch?v=TZxxWXVnb1E&ab_channel=ThePrimeTime).
+* [Concurrency is tricky.](https://forum.nim-lang.org/t/6756) Better resort to something more focused and GC-based: [Go](https://github.com/uber-go/cff), Scala, F#, Erlang...

 Notably, [krux02](https://github.com/krux02/turnt-octo-wallhack) left Go for Nim.
 [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig. [jackmott](https://github.com/jackmott/easygl) went from Go to Nim to Rust.
 [Status crypto wallet]((https://our.status.im/status-desktop-why-and-what/)) is replacing Go with Nim, but there are a lot of pros and cons to that and Rust is always looming there: [1](https://forum.vac.dev/t/the-cost-of-multiple-waku-implementations/228), [2](https://docs.google.com/spreadsheets/d/1JCrYrEWtdAyjOoWiW13D3y-jwM4zUShN9OSUDd4Xu9Q/edit?pli=1&gid=1396213675#gid=1396213675), [3](https://forum.vac.dev/t/how-to-sunset-go-waku/308)...
 [Andre von Houck](https://github.com/treeform) codes everything in Nim.
 He has [nearly solved](https://github.com/treeform/fidget) the problem of having to write HTML/CSS manually.